aruchowdhury/twitterAPI/back/API_DOCS.md

 # Setup and ports

-Run `yarn install` to install all dependencies for joehilari-tweets.
+Run `yarn install` to install all dependencies for twitterAPI.
 Run `yarn start` to start the server.

 The server runs on port 8000, so you can access the server at http://localhost:8000/